Department of Marketing

 MKTG 3640 Services Marketing (4 Credits)

 The unique challenges of selling the “invisible” characteristics inherent to services marketing are identified and addressed in this course.
 You will investigate customer requirements, alignment of service design and standards, service failure and recovery strategies, and the complexity of long-term customer relationships relevant to service organizations.
 Because of the difficulty in describing and depicting service development, you will design a service blueprint that serves as an innovative tool in the strategic process.
 In addition to relevant industry speakers, experiential learning through field trips contributes significantly to your overall understanding of the service environment.
-Prerequisites: MKTG 2800 and Daniels UG Checkpoint 2 or marketing minor.
+Prerequisite: MKTG 2800.

 MKTG 3650 Innovation Strategies (4 Credits)